louishinohara/therAPPy/README.md

 Here are the instructions that our team members followed in order to simulate the app through expo.

 1. Have nodejs installed (i needed a version 13.x.x so you might wanna google an installation for yourself)
-2. Install expo globall onto your computer
+2. Install expo globally onto your computer 'npm install -g expo-cli'
 3. Clone the repository onto your local drive and open up the project folder with the IDE of your choice.
 (Works smoothly with VScode for us)

 Once those files have been downloaded the commands in the terminal of your IDE of project root folder:
 1. 'expo install' -> Install expo into the project on your local drive